When should I place the puppies in their new homes?

 Should the puppies be treated for worms?

-The common intestinal parasites are transmitted to puppies either across the uterus before they are born or through the mother's milk after birth.
-Puppies can be treated for worms ('deworming') as early as two weeks of age but it is more common to treat them when they are three and six weeks of age.
-It is important to weigh the puppies accurately so that the proper dose of medication can be used.
+The common intestinal parasites are transmitted to puppies across the uterus before birth or through the mother's milk after birth.
+Puppies can be treated for worms as early as two weeks of age, but it is more common to treat them when they are three and six weeks of age.
+It is essential to weigh the puppies so that the proper dose of medication can be used.

-Maternal antibodies only protect the puppies for a few weeks.
-After this time, the puppy becomes susceptible to disease.
-The duration that maternal antibodies last in each puppy is variable and depends on several factors.
+Maternal antibodies only protect the puppies for a few weeks, after which puppies become susceptible to disease.
+How long maternal antibodies last in each puppy varies and depends on several factors.
 First vaccinations for puppies typically begin at six to eight weeks of age, depending on the circumstances.